 Milk Carton Ghosts

-Children’s craft doesn’t get easier than this!
+Children’s craft doesn’t get easier than Milk Carton Ghosts!
 Simply take a plastic milk carton (2 litre works well) and draw a spooky face with a sharpie pen (or equivalent).
 Cut a hole in the back of the carton and put a tealight candle inside (making sure it’s not near the edge and so at risk of melting the carton!).
-Weigh it down with some stones and place round the front of your house to welcome guests or Trick or Treaters!
+Weigh it down with some stones and place around the front of your house to welcome guests or Trick or Treaters!

 Tin Can Monsters